 Small stickers can be difficult to place accurately.
 Instead of struggling with a small sticker on your fingertip, use the tip of a scalpel.
 This will allow you to be much more precise, and the decals will look better without your fingerprints on the back.

 Similarly, if you want an even more professional result, this will be very useful for trimming the excess transparent material around the sticker design.
-You can also use a cutter to remove wrinkles and bubbles: a small hole in a bubble or a slit in a ride will allow you to improve the appearance of the sticker by smoothing it out.
+You can also use a cutter to remove wrinkles and bubbles: a small hole in a bubble or a slit in a ride will improve the appearance of the sticker by smoothing it out.

 Heat the sticker